VyshnaviER/educational-content-assistant/README.md

 ## Happy Learning! 🎓
-### Empowering education with local AI - no subscriptions, no limits, complete privacy.
+### "Empowering education with local AI - no subscriptions, no limits, complete privacy🔒."